-HSCB (Hoe Street Central Bank) is open in the former Co-Op Bank on Hoe Street in the London suburb of Walthamstow as a hub of citizen money creation.
+HSCB (Hoe Street Central Bank) has been printing its own money in the former Co-Op Bank on Hoe Street in the London suburb of Walthamstow.

 Between 12th - 25th March 2018 a crack team of locally recruited people of all ages and backgrounds worked with artist Hilary Powell to print banknotes of 1, 5, 10, 20 and 50 in just fourteen days.
 Between 5th-23rd June 2018 we focused on a special edition of big money - making ltd edition 100 and 1000 notes from obsolete Bank of England notes.